James Theodore Holly: Religious career

-Nonetheless, Bishop Holly remained in Haiti with his two sons and other dedicated American emigrants.
+Nonetheless, Holly remained in Haiti with his two sons and other dedicated American emigrants.
 By 1863, they established Holy Trinity Church and schools, and soon other churches as well as pastoral training and rural medicine programs.
 The Board of Missions began financially supporting the mission in 1865.
-Rev. Holly also served as consul for Liberia at Port-au-Prince from 1864 until 1874.
+Holly also served as consul for Liberia at Port-au-Prince from 1864 until 1874.

-In that year Rev. Holly both received a D.D. from Howard University, Washington, D.C., and was consecrated as missionary bishop of Haiti by the American Church Missionary Society, an Evangelical Episcopal faction, in a ceremony at Grace Episcopal Church in New York.
+In that year Holly both received a D.D. from Howard University, Washington, D.C., and was consecrated as missionary bishop of Haiti by the American Church Missionary Society, an Evangelical Episcopal faction, in a ceremony at Grace Episcopal Church in New York.
 Presiding Bishop Benjamin Bosworth Smith presided over the ceremony, with the participation of his future successor Albert Lee and New York bishop Horatio Potter.
-Rt.Rev.
 Holly became the denomination's first African American ever consecrated, and only the second Black person to become a bishop in a major Protestant Christian denomination.

-In 1878 Bishop Holly traveled to England as a delegate to the Lambeth Conference, but spent most of the rest of his life within his diocese, on the island of Hispaniola.
+In 1878, Holly traveled to England as a delegate to the Lambeth Conference, but spent most of the rest of his life within his diocese, on the island of Hispaniola.
 He received the honorary legal degree (LL.D.) from Liberia College, Monrovia, Liberia in 1882.
-Bishop Holly also contributed reviews to the Church, the Church Eclectic, and the African Methodist Church.
+Holly also contributed reviews to the Church, the Church Eclectic, and the African Methodist Church.
 In 1897, Holly both published FACTS ABOUT THE CHURCH'S MISSION IN HAITI, and was also named bishop of the Episcopal Church in the Dominican Republic (two years before the assassination of General Ulises Heureaux, who had brought relative peace to that portion of the island).

 Death and legacy

 Jack Holly died in his diocese, at Port-au-Prince, Haiti on March 13, 1911, several months before the assassinations of Anténor Firmin in Haiti, and strongman Ramón Cáceres in the Dominican Republic.
 These events plunged the island of Hispaniola into another round of civil war, and eventually led to the United States occupation of the Dominican Republic (1916–24).
 The bishop is buried on the grounds of St. Vincent’s School for Handicapped Children in Port-au-Prince.
-In 1936, the Haitian government recognized Bishop Holly for his five decades of work for Haiti 25 years after his death, and awarded him its highest honor, Commander in the National Order of Honor and Merit.
+In 1936, the Haitian government recognized Holly for his five decades of work for Haiti 25 years after his death, and awarded him its highest honor, Commander in the National Order of Honor and Merit.
 The aftermath of the 2010 Haitian earthquake postponed plans to celebrate the 100th anniversary of his death.

 The liturgical calendar of the Episcopal Church in the United States of America remembers Holly with an annual feast day (Lesser Feast) on March 13, the anniversary of his death, although some churches translate the celebration of his life and accomplishments to November 8, the anniversary of his ordination as well as less affected by Lenten observances.